PaulDMendoza/DiabloIIIUptimeTracker/ReadMe.md

 - ASP.NET MVC 3

 ##Running the code
 There are two compontents of running the code.
-There is running the web service and running the website.
-The web service will generate the data and the site will consume the data.
+There is running the Windows service and running the website.
+The Windows service will generate the data and the site will consume the data.

 ###Running the web service
 Ensure the Web.Config connection string points to the correct SQL Server instance.
 By default I've configured the code to point at SQLExpress local.

 Next, build the service and install it.
 It's a basic Windows Service so you can lookup online if you don't know how to do this.